YilunAllenChen/incrementars/README.md

 I refactored the original implementation.
 The original implementation involves passing around two node handles (one for reads and one for writes), which at times can feel unergonomic / confusing.
-The new implementation is much more elegant in that it uses a single node handle for both reads and writes, and one uses the proc macro `as_input` to pass it around to construct the graph.
+The new implementation is much more elegant in that it uses a single node handle for both reads and writes.

 Internally, it uses `Rc<RefCell>>` heavily.
 This is a challenge intrinsic to Rust given how ownerships & borrow checking work.